bakiucann/BakiUcan_HW3/README.md

 ### Error Handling Page
 The Error Handling page manages errors during the app's operation, providing appropriate error messages and suggestions to users, enabling them to take necessary actions or retry operations.

-### About Page
-The About page provides information about the app's purpose, its creators, acknowledgments, credits, version information, and links to additional resources.

 ## Contributing
 Contributions to the project are always appreciated.
 Here are some ways to contribute: